Download a FREE E-Book with 20 Easy Weeknight Dinners

 Preheat oven to 350F and line two ungreased cookie sheets with parchment paper or a baking mat.

-Use a 2 tbsp cookie scoop to scoop dough balls onto lined baking sheets (Image 6) and top the cookie dough balls with more cranberries and chocolate chips if desired.
+Use a 2 tbsp cookie scoop to scoop 2 tablespoons of dough onto lined baking sheets (Image 6) and top the cookie dough balls with more cranberries and chocolate chips if desired.
 Leave space between each dough ball.

 Bake at 350F for 13 -15 minutes.
 Cool on the sheet pan for a few minutes before transferring to a wire rack to cool completely.